arpitbbhayani/articles/blogs/bitcask.md

 ### Updating an existing Key Value

-This KV store do not support partial update, out of the box, but it does support full value replacement.
+This KV store does not support partial update, out of the box, but it does support full value replacement.
 Hence the update operation is very similar to putting a new KV pair, the only change being instead of creating an entry in KeyDir, the existing entry is updated with the new position in, possibly, the new datafile.

 The entry corresponding to the old value is now dangling and will be garbage collected explicitly during merging and compaction.